YourFavoritePoser/HackTheHood/projects/async-grey-robert-final-project/README.md

   - Answer: Vehicle Theft by far, followed by Robbery and Misdemeanor Assault.
   - Visualization: ![Q1 Visualization](visualizations/crime-type-dist.png)

-- [x] Question 2: *How does the frequency of different crime types vary by neighborhood?*
+- [x] Question 2: *How does the frequency of different crime types vary by beat code?*
-  - Answer: The most incidents occured near International Blvd. followed by 2 districs in Downtown Oakland.
+  - Answer: The most incidents occured in beats near International Blvd. followed by 2 beats in Downtown Oakland.
   - Visualization: ![Q2 Visualization](visualizations/crime-beat-dist.png)

 - [x] Question 3: *What areas have the highest crime rate?*